centricconsulting/data-assets/README.md

 This repository contains datasets, scripts and other assets used to develop Data & Analytics solutions.

-## Finding Content
+## Datasets

-Data is organized into major groups such as Time, Geography and Organization.
-Each major group is represented by a top-level folder in the repository.
+Datasets are organized into major groups such as Time, Geography and Organization.
+Within each you can find data files and/or generative scripts to provide actual data.

+## Utility

+Utility contains scripts that can be applied for a variety of functional purposes in your solutions, ranging from data management to verifying data quality.

-## Submitting Content
+# Submitting Content

-Please submit any new content to Jeff Kanel (jeff.kanel@centricconsulting.com).
+Please submit any new content ideas to Jeff Kanel (jeff.kanel@centricconsulting.com).